w1tw0lf/DNS_test/README.md

 ## Requirements:
 <ol>
  <li>Currently supports linux and mac.
-It should run on windows in [wsl](https://learn.microsoft.com/en-us/windows/wsl/install) *not tested*
+It should run on windows in WSL *not tested*
 <li> Needs python with modules installed:
    <ol>
      <li>Prettytable</li>